adesai47/c0524-code-solutions/html-relative-links/html-relative-links-quiz-notes.md

 - How do you indicate the relative link to a parent directory?

+../ with the file name after

 - How do you indicate the relative link to a child directory?

+./

 - How do you indicate the relative link to a grand parent directory?

+../../

 - How do you indicate the relative link to the same directory?

+using the file name that it is directed to

 ## Notes